Costs for International Students

 Fees for international students are different than those for domestic students.
 Ensure you are looking at the correct fees on the program pages, as both prices for international and domestic students are listed.
 We provide estimated fees, and these are subject to change.

 All fees are estimated and subject to change without notice and that fees increase annually on July 1st.

 If you have questions related to fees, please email email@example.com and state which program(s) you are asking about.

 Many students consider working while studying.
 However, we strongly encourage you to allow at least one month in your college program so you understand the workload before making decisions about working.
-Most college program schedules will be full days (8:30 a.m. to 4:30 p.m.)
+Many of our program schedules will be full days (8:30 a.m. to 4:30 p.m.)
 Monday to Friday, plus study and homework time.
-Some college programs will also have evening or weekend commitments.
+Some college programs have evening class schedules.

 IRCC requires a single student to have adequate funds for a twelve-month period plus the cost of tuition (see chart) to be eligible for a study permit to come to Canada.
 The tuition figure used will be the cost of first-year tuition (not including textbooks).
 This is a realistic estimate of the amount needed to live while in Canada.

 A typical monthly budget for a single student is:

 - Transportation: $30 to $300 (depending on the city, and whether you use a car)

 Students coming from most countries will also need to purchase clothing suitable for Manitoba winters.
 Insulated jackets/coats, sweaters or fleece, mittens, hats and boots will be required.
 Budget $300 to $500 if you are buying everything new.